 Truckers commonly go without quality sleep, which puts them at risk of driving while impaired by their own fatigue during longer trips.

 Taking any kind of drug, stimulant or depressant, can make the driver even more prone to suffering from dangerous drowsiness behind the wheel.
+Running another car off the road is a risk semi-truck drivers face if they doze off and begin to veer off into the other lane.

 Stimulants give drivers a false sense of security; when their effects subside, the driver will feel even more tired than ever.
 Depressants merely compound the effects of feeling tired from lack of quality sleep.